ridhimrastogi/Pipelines/README.md

     ```pipeline canary master broken```

  This command performs canary analysis on the given branches.
 A report is generated and displayed on the console which shows the canary  score.
 The canary score is computed using the Average CPU Load and the response code received.
+A score of greater than 2 is considered to be passing score.

 # MILESTONE 3 REPORT